vitest-dev/vitest/docs/config/index.md

 inject('wsPort') === 3000
 ```

-If you are using TypeScript with `provide/inject` methods, you can extend `ProvidedContext` type to have type safe access:
+If you are using TypeScript, you can extend `ProvidedContext` type to have type safe access to `provide/inject` methods:

 ```ts
 declare module 'vitest' {